 Why Linden & Lavender?

 I wanted a name that evoked seasonality as well as beauty.
-Following the seasons in baking and cooking helps me to feel connected to the earth and inspired.
-My training in environmental studies cannot be ignored so I chose a tree and a flower to represent my company.
+Following the seasons in baking and cooking helps me to feel connected to the earth.
+The seasons are also a continual source of inspiration.
+Finally, my degree environmental studies cannot be ignored so I chose a tree and a flower to represent my blog.

 What is your favourite dessert?